-- The Lunar Flashlight Propulsion System (LFPS), an advanced miniaturized green monopropellant propsulsion system, including additively manufactured titanium components and a COTS-based controller, designed to provide over 2500 N·s of total impulse.^{4,5} - The Iris Deep Space Transponder radio in cislunar space, communicating with the DSN at various uplink and downlink data rates, and novel Pseudorandom-Noise (PN) Delta Differential One-Way Ranging (DDOR) capabilities. - The instrument, including four high-power diode lasers and a multi-band reflectometer, designed to detect water ice absorption peaks.6 - The Sphinx radiation-hardened flight computer processor. - The spacecraft's flight software (FSW) architecture created in JPL's F Prime framework, which utilizes a significant amount of autocoding and was created concurrently with FSW for the NEA Scout mission.2
+- The Lunar Flashlight Propulsion System (LFPS), an advanced miniaturized green monopropellant propsulsion system, including additively manufactured titanium components and a COTS-based controller, designed to provide over 2500 N \cdot s of total impulse.^{4,5} - The Iris Deep Space Transponder radio in cislunar space, communicating with the DSN at various uplink and downlink data rates, and novel Pseudorandom-Noise (PN) Delta Differential One-Way Ranging (DDOR) capabilities. - The instrument, including four high-power diode lasers and a multi-band reflectometer, designed to detect water ice absorption peaks.6 - The Sphinx radiation-hardened processor, which serves as the flight computer. - The spacecraft's flight software (FSW) architecture created in JPL's F Prime framework, which utilizes a significant amount of autocoding and was created concurrently with FSW for the NEA Scout mission.2